 Go all-natural with Houndztooth’s Puppy & Kitten Shampoo

-Puppies have sensitive skin, and it is important to use a gentle, natural and nourishing pet shampoo and conditioner – like our Puppy & Kitten Shampoo – when washing them.
+Puppies have sensitive skin, and it is important to use gentle, natural and nourishing pet shampoo and conditioner – like our Puppy & Kitten Shampoo – when washing them.

-Because human skin has a different pH level to animals, human shampoo is too harsh for our furry friends.
+Because human skin has a different pH level from animals, human shampoo is too harsh for our furry friends.
 With that in mind, we specifically formulated our Puppy & Kitten Shampoo to be gentle and safe for use on your puppy’s delicate skin.

 Give your puppy a lifelong love for bath time

-Although the process of bathing your new puppy and getting them used to bath time might sound a little time consuming, trust us – it’s worth it in the end.
+Although the process of bathing your new puppy and getting them used to bath time might sound a little time-consuming, trust us – it’s worth it in the end.